 Trying to use tongs to flip loosely packed burgers or a salad fork to flip a steak are recipes for disaster.
 Using the wrong tool means your food will end up in the fire or on the ground, which is good news for the family dog bad news for your party.

-You don’t need to buy top-of-the-line tools, but make sure they are sturdy enough for the job.
+You don’t need to buy top-of-the-line tools, but make sure if they are sturdy enough for the job.

 Tongs — Get stainless steel at least 12 inches long, 18 inches are better, to keep your hand out of the flames if you have a big grill.